 Sometimes you need to have all of the search engines (G, Bing, YouTube, Amazon) in one place. and I can’t say I didn’t find myself using this tool every now and then, mostly to see if there’s something I might have missed (like an intent).
 For volume and other insights, you need to pay.
 Nevertheless, still worth checking it out.

 Ubbersuggest has been around for a while but a couple of years back it was purchased by Neil Patel (you know, that guy that clients keep sending you links from to show you how to do your job) and enhanced with features.
-It has a paid version and by no means this is the no1 tool and it won’t be.
+It has a paid version, and by no means is this the no1 tool and it won’t be.
 That being said, I have discovered backlinks that other tools didn’t pick up.
-And for some regions, some low-hanging-fruits keywords that I’ve successfully implemented.
+And for some regions, some low-hanging fruit keywords that I’ve successfully implemented.
 So don’t neglect it, as it’s a free lite version similar to more versatile tools such as Ahrefs, Moz and Semrush.
-And by the looks of it, more and more features are added, for the free version as well.
+And by the looks of it, more and more features are added for the free version as well.
 I’ve included it in the keywords research tool section, but it’s more than just that.

 Free Analytics SEO Tools